wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 Notes are supported by Power Apps portals out of the box.
 You can add notes to your forms on the portal by adding the **Notes** control to the model-driven form.
 You can configure the behavior of the **Notes** control by using metadata.
 For more information, see [Configure notes for entity forms and web forms on portals](https://docs.microsoft.com/powerapps/maker/portals/configure-notes/?azure-portal=true).

-However, the **Notes** entity is not customizable in Common Data Service.
+However, the **Notes** entity is not customizable in Dataverse.
 As a result, certain restrictions are applied to supported functionality.
 For example, editing is only allowed by the note's author, no support is offered for an approval process, and visibility of notes is defined by the content by using a predefined naming convention.
 All these limitations restrict the use of notes in most scenarios.

 Power Apps portals include alternative implementations for notes and attachments by using a portal comments custom activity.